-Pearson (2013) points this out as a conundrum built within this recommended approach by the auth here is the telling point, he states that “Text and knowledge are the standards by which the validity of comprehension is judged (my emphasis)” (p.
+Pearson (2013) points this out as a conundrum built within this recommended approach by the authors of the Common Core and here is the telling point, he states that “Text and knowledge are the standards by which the validity of comprehension is judged (my emphasis)” (p.
 10) and doesn’t point to the pursuit of objective truth to measure the text and knowledge to!
 With this approach, it all comes back to what the document says (“If it’s in print, it must be true”) and how the individuals within the social context perceive it.

-o the Common Core authors’ credit, the Revised Publisher’s Criteria does mention the applicability of student prior knowledge, but then again states that this knowledge “should not replace attention to the text itself” (p.
+To the Common Core authors’ credit, the Revised Publisher’s Criteria does mention the applicability of student prior knowledge, but then again states that this knowledge “should not replace attention to the text itself” (p.
 7).
 Confining individuals to the auspices of their own background knowledge and the point of view of the text rewards subjectivity and relativity instead of Truth, something Pope Emeritus Benedict XVI continues to warn against (2014).
 Concluding a lesson without having the opportunity to discuss other viewpoints that might in fact contain the Truth, opens wide the door for doubt, misinformation, and even fallacy to solidify in the student’s mind.
 In catechesis this would be like leaving students adrift after speaking about creation and the fall, putting off until later the promise of the resurrection.
 If these texts are so important to be analyzed in the light of close reading, then they are important enough to be read in the light of all of the viewpoints and perspectives that surround them.

 Perhaps, though, one reason the authors of the Common Core are such proponents of this close reading method is that with evidence restricted to the text, assessing student responses are limited to the text as well making grading easier for teachers and test companies alike.
 Including opinion responses or refutable points of view are not as efficient to grade since they require the determination of correctness by the grader – and this takes time.
 But isn’t this what the standards say they are aiming for – deeper and more critical thinking?
 Wouldn’t allowing a student to assert and justify alternative evidence using a more varied set of strategic thinking skills such as evaluation, analysis, and hypothesis better satisfy this requirement of deeper thinking?

 Teachers in Catholic schools are called to lead their pupils to the Truth through evidence from the text and texts beyond the text!
 From The Catholic School we read,

 The school considers human knowledge as a truth to be discovered.
 In the measure in which subjects are taught by someone who knowingly and without restraint seeks the truth (emphasis added), they are to that extent Christian.
-Discovery and awareness of truth leads man to the discovery of Truth itself (par.
-41)pursuit of truth we are called to in Catholic schools.
+Discovery and awareness of truth leads man to the discovery of Truth itself. (para.
+41)

+Using the methodology of close reading and a reconstituted literary approach of New Criticism is antithetical to the pursuit of truth we are called to in Catholic schools.
 Catholic schoolchildren might be best served by teachers who use the literary approach of Moral Criticism, where text is analyzed for teachings of wisdom, grace, beauty, and virtue instead of this restrictive approach.

 A Catholic school philosophy includes the development of the whole child, including the spiritual dimension, where one comes to know the Trinity, the Blessed Mother, and the saints in a more intimate way.
 Built on a Christian anthropology of man, Catholic schools assist parents with not only the natural, but also the very vibrant and real supernatural dimension of life as a child of God.